Fresno, Ohio

-Fresno is a census-designated place in eastern White Eyes Township, Coshocton County, Ohio, United States.
-As of the 2010 census it had a population of 140.
-It has a post office with the ZIP code 43824, gas station, White Eyes Carryout/Drive Thru and Pizza Shop.
+Fresno is an unincorporated community and census-designated place in eastern White Eyes Township, Coshocton County, Ohio, United States.
+As of the 2020 census it had a population of 140.
+It has a post office with the ZIP code 43824.
 It lies along State Route 93 between West Lafayette and Baltic.

 History

 Fresno was originally called Jacktown.
 The residents apparently didn't like the name Jacktown, and the community was renamed Avondale by popular vote.
 A post office was established under the name Avondale in 1875, and the name of the post office was changed to Fresno in 1905.

 Notable person

 World-class runner Brian Olinger grew up in Fresno and attended Ridgewood High School.